 As mentioned, brands are more discerning in their choice of solution partners for digital initiatives.
 That same scrutiny also applies to the web technology partners that stand up these digital spaces.
-The Coveo Relevance Cloud™, in its design, supports brand compliance with ongoing accessibility standards.
+The Coveo Platform™, in its design, supports brand compliance with ongoing accessibility standards.
 It uses AI and machine learning to provide personalized and relevant search results, constructed to support WCAG requirements for accessibility.

 Coveo’s search platform helps users find and access relevant content within a virtual space, even if they are unable to see or interact with the content.
 Coveo’s content management tools help organizations create and maintain accessible content within their virtual spaces.

 Let’s look at some of the Coveo features that can help you support accessibility requirements in 2023 and beyond:

 - Coveo Machine Learning Models learn and surface the right content that needs to be delivered to the audience